 Other interests include playing board games, reading, home-brewing wines, raising a small flock of chickens, and helping run his family’s small maple syrup operation.
 Josh plans to use his varied farming experience to help plan his future homestead.

-Kelly will be with us for a 4th season at NSO in 2017, and she enjoys helping with pretty much everything that we have going on at the farm, as well as helping at our stand at the West Chester Growers' Market.
+Kelly will be with us for a 5th season at NSO in 2018, and she enjoys helping with pretty much everything that we have going on at the farm, as well as helping at our stand at the West Chester Growers' Market or Phoenixville Farmers' Market.

 After a career in horticulture working with native plants, she is currently pursuing a degree in environmental science and restoration ecology at St. Joseph’s University, and is interested in the place of sustainable agriculture in the conservation and restoration of our environment.

 With the busy life of a college student, this mother of two teens only has time to help out on the farm part-time, but she is a very valuable member of our team whenever she is here!

 Kevin is in his fourth season at NSO in 2018, where he is in charge of the garden's vegetable production.
 He also helps staff various farmers' market and the CSA pickup.

 Previously, he spent three and a half years living in Cameroon and Mozambique where he worked with coffee and cashew producers to improve their yields and incomes.
 He has alos previously worked in flower production, laboratory research and international development.

 After work you’ll probably find him reading or listening to a podcast, usually with a cup of coffee nearby.